 Move Over Hoisin…Oyster Sauce Has Entered Stage Left

 Are you in need of a quick weeknight dinner?
-This dish for Asian Pork Lettuce Wraps combines ground pork and an assortment of veggies, quickly stir fried in one pan.
+This dish for Low FODMAP Asian Pork Lettuce Wraps combines ground pork and an assortment of veggies, quickly stir fried in one pan.
 The original recipe uses hoisin sauce but as of now, no low FODMAP version is approved, so we incorporated another Chinese condiment that is approved – oyster sauce.

 Oyster sauce has a depth of flavor that adds dimension to this dish, along with the soy sauce and sesame oil.
 All together they offer loads of umami flavor!
 By the way I like gluten free Lee Kum Kee or Kikkoman oyster sauces; make sure each of them is the green label version, which are the GF versions.